There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 Lifestyle Changes That Can Help to Reduce Nausea

-A few small tweaks to your daily habits can have a big impact on your levels of nausea.
-So, try the following tips and see if you notice an improvement.
+So, why not try the following tips and see if you notice an improvement.

 - Watch what you eat